How Katherine Harris became a celebrity during the 2000 recount in Florida

 “I think the makeup was almost like armor,” said actress Laura Dern, who won a Golden Globe for playing Harris in “Recount,” an HBO movie.
 “But it was so extreme, as we all can reflect.”

-With President Trump demanding a recount in Wisconsin and possibly in other states, memories of the chaotic Florida effort overseen by Harris two decades ago are flooding back.
+With President Trump demanding a recount in Wisconsin and Georgia announcing Friday it will launch a recount of its results, memories of the chaotic Florida effort overseen by Harris two decades ago are flooding back.

 The 2000 recount drama in Florida featured a cast of characters and power players almost unparalleled in American politics.